What Are Conductive Coatings?

 In advanced opto-electronic systems, conductive thin-film coatings provide a unique combination of transparency and conductivity, making them essential in applications ranging from touchscreens and displays to electro-optical devices and electromagnetic interference (EMI) shielding.
-The most widely used material for this purpose is Indium Tin Oxide (ITO) due to its ability to allow visible light to pass through while providing relatively low electrical sheet resistance.
+The most widely used materials for this purpose are a class of Transparent Conductive Oxides (TCO), the most common of which is Indium Tin Oxide (ITO) due to its ability to allow visible light to pass through while providing relatively low electrical sheet resistance.
+Another common solution is a patterned metallic grid, usually of a gold or silver metallic layer created with a lithographic process.

 Applications of Conductive Coatings